Linux74656/SpaceEngineersLinuxPatches/README.md

    `PULSE_LATENCY_MSEC=60 %command%`

    Then hit ok on the launch options window.
-If you are still experiinceing issues, try modifying the value of PULSE_LATENCY_MSEC try 30, or 90 instead of 60.
+If you are still experiencing issues, try modifying the value of PULSE_LATENCY_MSEC try 30, or 90 instead of 60.

   ## Special thanks to InflexCZE for taking the time to help.
 Without his help it could have taken many more months to figure this out.
   ## and Huge thanks to everyone else on https://github.com/ValveSoftware/Proton/issues/1792 for helping solve these issues.